CiteSeerX: CiteSeer and CiteSeer.IST

-CiteSeer^{X}
+CiteSeerX

-CiteSeer^{X} replaced CiteSeer and all queries to CiteSeer were redirected.
-CiteSeer^{X} is a public search engine and digital library and repository for scientific and academic papers, primarily with a focus on computer and information science.
-However, recently CiteSeer^{X} has been expanding into other scholarly domains such as economics, physics and others.
-Released in 2008, it was loosely based on the previous CiteSeer search engine and digital library and is built with a new open source infrastructure, SeerSuite, and new algorithms and their implementations.
+CiteSeerX replaced CiteSeer and all queries to CiteSeer were redirected.
+CiteSeerX is a public search engine and digital library and repository for scientific and academic papers, primarily with a focus on computer and information science.
+However, CiteSeerX expanded into other scholarly domains such as economics, physics and others.
+Released in 2008, it was loosely based on the previous CiteSeer search engine and digital library and was built with a new open source infrastructure, SeerSuite, and new algorithms and their implementations.
 It was developed by researchers Isaac Councill and C. Lee Giles at the College of Information Sciences and Technology, Pennsylvania State University.
-It continues to support the goals outlined by CiteSeer to actively crawl and harvest academic and scientific documents on the public web and to use a citation inquiry by citations and ranking of documents by the impact of citations.
-Currently, Lee Giles, Prasenjit Mitra, Susan Gauch, Min-Yen Kan, Pradeep Teregowda, Juan Pablo Fernández Ramírez, Pucktada Treeratpituk, Jian Wu, Douglas Jordan, Steve Carman, Jack Carroll, Jim Jansen, and Shuyi Zheng are or have been actively involved in its development.
-Recently, a table search feature was introduced.
-It has been funded by the National Science Foundation, NASA, and Microsoft Research.
+It continued to support the goals outlined by CiteSeer to actively crawl and harvest academic and scientific documents on the public web and to use a citation inquiry by citations and ranking of documents by the impact of citations.
+As of 2018, Lee Giles, Prasenjit Mitra, Susan Gauch, Min-Yen Kan, Pradeep Teregowda, Juan Pablo Fernández Ramírez, Pucktada Treeratpituk, Jian Wu, Hung-Hsuan Chen, Madian Khabsa, Kyle Williams, Douglas Jordan, Steve Carman, Jack Carroll, Jim Jansen, and Shuyi Zheng were actively involved in its development.
+A table search feature was introduced.
+It was funded by the National Science Foundation, NASA, and Microsoft Research.

-CiteSeer^{X} continues to be rated as one of the world's top repositories, and was rated number 1 in July 2010.
-It currently has over 6 million documents with nearly 6 million unique authors and 120 million citations.

-CiteSeer^{X} also shares its software, data, databases and metadata with other researchers, currently by Amazon S3 and by rsync.
-Its new modular open source architecture and software (available previously on SourceForge but now on GitHub) is built on Apache Solr and other Apache and open source tools, which allows it to be a testbed for new algorithms in document harvesting, ranking, indexing, and information extraction.
+CiteSeerX continued to be rated as one of the world's top repositories, and was rated number 1 in July 2010.
+CiteSeerX shared its software, data, databases and metadata with other researchers, by Amazon S3 and by rsync.
+Its new modular open source architecture and software (available previously on SourceForge but now on GitHub) was built on Apache Solr and other Apache and open source tools, which allowed it to be a testbed for new algorithms in document harvesting, ranking, indexing, and information extraction.

-CiteSeer^{X} caches some PDF files that it has scanned.
-As such, each page includes a DMCA link which can be used to report copyright violations.

-Current features
+As of 2015 it had over 5 million documents with nearly a million users and millions of hits per day.
+Annual downloads of document PDFs were nearly 200 million for 2015.

+Unreachable links and shutdown

+In 2022, the link format changed, and older CiteSeerX links produced 404 not found errors.
+A redirection service was deployed in 2023.
+In March 2026, CiteSeerX links began redirecting to the Internet Archive Wayback Machine, but most articles were inaccessible.
+A CiteSeerX maintainer reported they were working with Internet Archive and Amazon to migrate the full text to permanent locations in the Wayback Machine, but the process was slow due to limited time and resources.

+Features

 Automated information extraction

-CiteSeer^{X} uses automated information extraction tools, usually built on machine learning methods such ParsCit, to extract scholarly document metadata such as title, authors, abstract, citations, etc. As such, there are sometime errors in authors and titles.
+CiteSeerX uses automated information extraction tools, usually built on machine learning methods such ParsCit, to extract scholarly document metadata such as title, authors, abstract, citations, etc. As such, there are sometime errors in authors and titles.
 Other academic search engines have similar errors.

 Focused crawling

-CiteSeer^{X} crawls publicly available scholarly documents primarily from author webpages and other open resources, and does not have access to publisher metadata.
-As such, citation counts in CiteSeer^{X} are usually less than those in Google Scholar and Microsoft Academic Search who have access to publisher metadata.
+CiteSeerX crawled publicly available scholarly documents primarily from author webpages and other open resources, and did not have access to publisher metadata.
+As such, citation counts in CiteSeerX were usually less than those in Google Scholar and Microsoft Academic Search who have access to publisher metadata.

-Usage

-CiteSeer^{X} has nearly one million users worldwide based on unique IP addresses and has millions of hits daily.
-Annual downloads of document PDFs were nearly 200 million for 2015.